wp-plugins/wp-ultimate-recipe/readme.txt

 == Changelog ==

+= 2.0.9 =
+* Fix: All dashes are now treated as ranges for calculations
+* Fix: Recipe box for multipage posts
+* Fix: Recipe_title metadata problem in some cases
+* Fix: Recipe excerpt on archive pages
+* Fix: Correct WPML language when using ajax calls
+* Fix: WPML adjacent posts fix
+* Fix: Instruction images lightbox link
+* Fix: Only hide thumbnails in the loop to not mess with widgets

 = 2.0.8 =
 * Fixed CSS and JS problem on settings page for some users
 * Fixed recipe metadata